genesisdotnet/genesis/src/Executors/README.md

 They're broken up into two types as it stands, though this is arbitrary.

 ## Input
+These are what feed an ObjectGraph array with data about objects.

 * `Genesis.Input.MSSqlDb`

 Reads MSSql database schema into ObjectGraphs